DigitalOptimizationGroup/cloudflare-edge-proxy/README.md

 #### A/B/N Testing

 All assignments are done deterministically, by hashing a salt and visitor Id.
 On every visit the proxy creates a unique request id (using `uuid/v4`) and forwards this to the origin as a `request-id` header.
 On first visits the proxy will use this id as the assignment id.
-To assure consistent hashing your application MUST set a `_vq` cookie with this value.
+To assure consistent hashing this MUST be set as a `_vq` cookie.
 On the first request the value of this cookie should be set from the `request-id` header and on subsequent visits it should come from the `_vq` cookie (not from the request-id header).
 For example, in an `express` app, that might be done as follows:

 ```js
 // set or reset the visitor ID cookie